brave-intl/bat-usermodel/README.md

 For s better understanding of the text analysis approach, take a look at the [quanteda](https://docs.quanteda.io/) package.

+## `adsRelevance.js` and `notificationModel.js`

+This is a logistic regression model that contains feature `names`, the `weights` and the `intercept` term.

+`adsRelevance.js` will be used for scoring relevance of Ads and `notificationModel.js` is a placeholder model for introducing a logistic regression model for deciding whether to show or not a notification.

 ## Taxonomies
 The class space is flat;